NicolasBernaerts/tasmota/korad/README.md

 Pre-compiled versions are available in the [**binary**](https://github.com/NicolasBernaerts/tasmota/tree/master/korad/binary) folder.

+## Description

+This firmware allows to fully manage your **Korad 3005P** power supply from any browser.

+It allows you to :
+  * define up to 4 preset voltage values
+  * define up to 4 preset current values
+  * change output voltage and/or maximum current
+  * Set Overload Voltage Protection
+  * Set Overload Current Protection
+  * Switch output On/Off
+  * Record voltage and current to CSV file in realtime

+It has been developped specifically for ESP8266 with 4Mb with a LittleFS partition.

 ## Adapter board

 To communication with your **Korad KA3005P** power supply, you need to connect an internal Tasmota adapter board.